Anton2020/Codecademy-Datascience-CareerPath/EDAdiabetes/README.md

-# What did I learn from this ?
+## What did I learn from this ?

+- use df describe method
+- use df dtypes attribute
+- convert data to a numeric representation